 Screening process:

 The entire screening process is summarised in Figure 1.
-We searched two databases using the following terms:
+We searched two databases on the 26th of April 2019 using the following terms:

-PubMed search: “(antimicrobial OR antibacterial) resist* AND (horizontal transfer OR MGE OR plasmid OR transformation OR conjugation OR transduction OR phage) AND math* model*”, 55 results
+PubMed search: “(antimicrobial OR antibacterial OR antibiotic) resist* AND (horizontal transfer OR mobile genetic element OR plasmid OR transformation OR conjugation OR transduction OR phage) AND (math* OR dynamic*) model*”, 171 results

-Web of Science search: “TS = ((antimicrobial OR antibacterial) resist* AND (horizontal transfer OR MGE OR plasmid OR transformation OR conjugation OR transduction OR phage) AND math* model*)”, 32 results
+Web of Science search: “TS = ((antimicrobial OR antibacterial OR antibiotic) resist* AND (horizontal transfer OR mobile genetic element OR plasmid OR transformation OR conjugation OR transduction OR phage) AND (math* OR dynamic*) model*)”, 185 results

-After removal of duplicates, these combined searches yielded a list of 69 studies.
-Both QL and GK independently screened the titles and abstracts of all 69 studies.
-19 studies were retained by both authors, and two more were discussed and retained after an additional screen of the methods due to uncertainty, leading to a total of 21 studies retained after the first screening step.
+After removal of duplicates, these combined searches yielded a list of 272 studies.
+Both QL and GK independently screened the titles and abstracts of all 272 studies.
+54 studies were retained by both authors, and two more were discussed and retained after an additional screen of the methods due to uncertainty, leading to a total of 56 studies retained after the first screening step.